shivannis/xandr-docs-public/xandr-docs/bidders/deal-sync-with-dv360---faq.md

 # Bidders - Deal sync with DV360 - FAQ

 > [!NOTE]
 > This product is currently in Beta stage and has been enabled for selected sellers who have chosen to participate in the beta testing.
-If
-> you would like to test out this product, reach out to your Xandr account representativx`e.
+If you would like to test out this product, reach out to your Xandr account representative.

 ## How do I know a deal successfully uploaded to DV360 systems?